International Board on Books for Young People: Organization

-IBBY is composed of more than seventy national sections all over the world.
+IBBY is composed of more than eighty national sections all over the world.
 It represents countries with well-developed book publishing and literacy programmes, as well as countries with only a few professionals doing pioneering work in children's book publishing and promotion.

 IBBY's policies and programmes are determined by its executive committee: ten people from different countries and a president, elected by the national sections at a general assembly during the biennial IBBY congresses.
 They work on a voluntary basis.
 The daily management of IBBY's affairs is conducted from the IBBY secretariat in Basel, Switzerland.

 The national sections are organized in many different ways and operate on national, regional, and international levels.
 In countries that do not have a national section, individual membership in IBBY is possible.
 The membership of the national sections include authors, illustrators, publishers, editors, translators, journalists, critics, teachers, university professors and students, librarians, booksellers, social workers, and parents.
 Annual dues from the national sections are IBBY's only source of regular income.
 Independent financing is necessary to support IBBY activities.

 As a non-governmental organization with an official status in UNESCO and UNICEF, IBBY has a policy-making role as an advocate of children's books.
 IBBY is committed to the principles of the Convention on the Rights of the Child, ratified by the United Nations in 1990.
 One of its main proclamations is the right of the child to a general education and to direct access to information.
 IBBY worked to have the resolution include an appeal to all nations to promote the production and distribution of children's books.

 IBBY also cooperates with many international organizations and children's book institutions around the world and exhibits at the Bologna Children's Book Fair and other international book fairs.